rtoole13/electron-exploration/README.md

 #### Account
 Adjust profile pic
+    - new window
 Adjust username
+    - new window
 change password
+    - new window
 Location
 Hosted streams (option to add stream(s) tied to you.
 Users can add your stream to their stream page by the social tab)